Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 Before sentence selection, \approach detects duplicate sentences in $S^d_{c_t}$ (line~\ref{line:detect-dup}).
 Two sentences are considered as duplicates if the similarity between their context vectors is larger than a threshold $\theta$.
 Duplicate sentences are similar and usually express the same semantic meaning. \approach will either select or exclude them together.

 \approach first selects sentences by their similarity scores.
-A sentence (and its duplicates) is selected if one of its similarity score ($s.\mathit{group}$, $s.\mathit{avg\_s}$, $s.\mathit{max\_s}$, or $s.\mathit{word}$) is greater than $\theta$, because this sentence may express the same meaning as some related sentences in $D^L$.
-For the unselected sentences, we calculate a sentence score for each sentence according to its similarity (from IR) and probability (from ML) scores (lines~\ref{line:score-s}--\ref{line:score-e}).
+A sentence (and its duplicates) is selected if at least one of its similarity score ($s.\mathit{group}$, $s.\mathit{avg\_s}$, $s.\mathit{max\_s}$, or $s.\mathit{word}$) is greater than $\theta$, because this sentence may express the same meaning as some related sentences in $D^L$.
+As for unselected sentences, we calculate a sentence score for each sentence according to its similarity (from similarity-based analysis) and probability (from feature-based analysis) scores (lines~\ref{line:score-s}--\ref{line:score-e}).
 We rank sentences by their sentence scores and select the top-ranked sentences (and their duplicates) until the number of selected sentences reaches $n_r$ (lines~\ref{line:select-by-score-s}--\ref{line:select-by-score-e}).

 Last, we group the selected sentences based on their position in the document, because information types are usually addressed by several continuous sentences.
 We put any two sentences into a group if the distance between them is less than three sentences, since these sentences usually share the same context.
 For example, we put sentences $s_i$ and $s_{i+2}$ into a group as they have the same context sentence $s_{i+1}$.
 For each group of sentences, we check whether they contain domain-specific phrases in the related list $\mathit{rlist}$ or unrelated list $\mathit{ulist}$.
 We annotate a group of sentences as related if they feature phrases in $\mathit{rlist}$ but no phrase in $\mathit{ulist}$ (lines~\ref{line:list-check-s}--\ref{line:list-check-e}).